-- As the pandemic persists, it is increasingly onerous for many residents to stay in their room substantially all of the time.
-It is appropriate therefore for each RCF to consider how and when social activity can safely be facilitated for residents who have no symptoms of COVID-19, who are not contacts of COVID-19 and who are not currently under Transmission-based precautions. - When a high level of vaccination of residents has been achieved, social activity within the LTRCF should resume unless there is a specific infection prevention and control or public health reason not to resume social activity.
-If social activity is not resumed this should be based on a documented risk assessment. - Note a high level of vaccination of residents should be understood to mean about 8 out of 10 residents fully vaccinated.
-This level of 8 out of 10 is intended as a general guide not as a sharp cut-off. - Social activity should be organized on the basis of limiting contact to consistent groups of residents to the greatest extent practical.
-For example, it may be possible to develop "pods" of about 4 to 6 residents who tend to talk together or enjoy a specific activity together and arrange for people in that pod to sit and interact together.
-Residents engaged in social activity in a pod (as distinct from one to one meeting) should be encouraged to maintain physical distance, hand hygiene and cough etiquette with other residents and staff.
-Residents engaged in social activity should also be advised to avoid touching other people (touching hands, hugging or kissing).
-Exceptions are appropriate for couples who reside in the same RCF. - People in different pods should be encouraged to keep physical distance from individuals in different social pods. - In order to support physical distancing, mealtimes may need to be staggered so that, for example, people in the same pods eat together.
-Consider whether it is possible to use all available communal areas to allow groups of residents in the same pod to eat their meals together while maintaining social distancing from each other and in particular from other pods.
+1. When a high level of vaccination of residents has been achieved, social activity within the LTRCF should resume unless there is a specific infection prevention and control or public

-- In the context of social interaction it is appropriate, with due regard to the weather and comfort, to use well-ventilated indoor space or outdoor space where available. - Staff members should also be required to maintain physical distancing measures during their break and meal times - During periods when there is a lower level of community transmission (Framework Level 1 and 2) and no outbreak in the RCF, the risk associated with more social interaction is reduced.
-In that context, there is less need to encourage residents to limit their interaction to their "pod" particularly if they are fully vaccinated.
-It remains prudent to advise social distancing when practical, frequent hand hygiene and good cough etiquette.
-This is particularly the case in the context of a high level of vaccination of residents. - Table 2 provides some suggestions on particular group activities/
+- health reason not to resume social activity.
+If social activity is not resumed this should be based on a documented risk assessment; - 2.
+Residents with symptoms of COVID-19 or other viral respiratory tract infection should be asked not to join in social activities until they are no longer infectious.
+This continues to apply to people who have been vaccinated; - 3.
+Resumption of more normal social activity is associated with some risk but it is important to the overall wellbeing of residents.
+It is to be expected that some residents and staff will have concerns around this transition.
+A stepwise approach is recommended. - 4.
+Note a high level of vaccination of residents should be understood to mean about 8 out of 10 residents with significant vaccine protection.
+This level of 8 out of 10 is intended as a general guide not as a sharp cut-off; - 5.
+Through the pandemic it has been advised that social activity should be organized on the basis of limiting contact to consistent groups of residents to the greatest extent practical through organization of pods of 4 to 6 people.
+When residents are vaccinated and disease incidence is low this requirement can be relaxed in stages to move towards more normal social interaction in the RCF.
+Residents engaged in social activity should be encouraged to practice hand hygiene and cough etiquette.
+Residents engaged in social activity should also be advised to limit direct contact with other people (touching hands, hugging or kissing).
+Exceptions are appropriate for couples who reside in the same RCF; - 6.
+In order to support physical distancing, mealtimes may need to be staggered to ensure that distance between people is maintained when dining; - 7.
+In the context of social interaction it is appropriate, with due regard to the weather and comfort, to use well-ventilated indoor space or outdoor space where available; - 8.
+Staff members should also be required to maintain physical distancing measures during their break and meal times; - 9.
+Table 2 provides some suggestions on particular group activities.